agnoster/yanc/doc/config.md

   the value for <root> to 'http://api2.nodester.com/' within the current shell.

 * Git config:
-  nodester-client stores any configuration keys in the "nodester" section of the git config.
+  yanc stores any configuration keys in the "nodester" section of the git config.
 This means the same configuration rules as for git apply: local trumps global, which trumps system.
-If you use `nodester config` to set a config key, it will either set it with `git config --local` (if you specify `--local` or are in a git project), or it will set it with `git config --global` (if you specify `--global` or are not in a git project).
+If you use `yanc config` to set a config key, it will either set it with `git config --local` (if you specify `--local` or are in a git project), or it will set it with `git config --global` (if you specify `--global` or are not in a git project).

 * Defaults:
-  Out of the box, nodester tries to pick smart defaults.
+  Out of the box, yanc tries to pick smart defaults.
 In some cases, this default will be frozen to the config.
-For instance, when a coupon is requested we save the email it was requested for, so that a subsequent `nodester register` will use the correct email, even if git has a different email configured in the meantime.
+For instance, when a coupon is requested we save the email it was requested for, so that a subsequent `yanc register` will use the correct email, even if git has a different email configured in the meantime.

 ## KEYS

 * _base_:
-  Server where `nodester-client` expects to talk to the API service
+  Server where `yanc` expects to talk to the API service
   default: "api.nodester.com"
 * <email>:
   Receive a coupon or register your user to this address